OmniX-Space/MeowBox-Docs/README.md

 This repository contains the documentation for the MeowBox project.

+## Docs documents

+Documents are located in the `docs/markdown` directory.

 ## Contributing

 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.